Charles Victor Grahmann: Auxiliary Bishop of San Antonio

-Bishop of Victoria
+Bishop of Victoria in Texas

-John Paul II appointed Grahmann as the first bishop of the Diocese of Victoria on April 13, 1982.
+John Paul II appointed Grahmann as the first bishop of the new Diocese of Victoria in Texas on April 13, 1982.
 He was installed on May 29, 1982.
 As bishop, he created a consultation process that included clergy, members of religious orders, and lay people to assist in diocese planning.

 Bishop of Dallas

-On December 9, 1989, Grahmann was appointed coadjutor bishop of the Diocese of Dallas to assist Bishop Thomas Tschoepe.
-He automatically became the sixth bishop of the diocese on July 14, 1990 when Tschoepe retired.
+On December 9, 1989, Grahmann was appointed coadjutor bishop of Dallas to assist Bishop Thomas Tschoepe.
+He automatically became the sixth bishop of the diocese on July 14, 1990, when Tschoepe retired.
 As bishop, Grahmann created new parishes for Hispanic, Vietnamese and other Catholics moving into the diocese.
 He also opened the John Paul II High School in Plano, Texas.

-On July 10, 1998, the Diocese of Dallas settled a sexual abuse case involving eight men who had been victimized as altar boys by Rudolph Kos, a diocese priest.
+On July 10, 1998, the diocese settled a sexual abuse case involving eight men who had been victimized as altar boys by Reverend Rudolph Kos, a diocese priest.
 In a summation for the original trial, the judge said that the diocese was guilty of gross negligence, malice, conspiracy and fraud in its handling of Kos.
 The diocese had appealed the original jury award of $120 million, but the victims and their families decided to settle for $23.4 million because they knew the diocese could not afford more.
-Kos was convicted of sexual assault and sentenced to life in prison in 1998.Grahmann issued an apology to the Kos victims when this settlement was announced, saying, "To the victims and their families, I once again want to apologize on behalf of the diocese.
+Kos was convicted of sexual assault and sentenced to life in prison in 1998.
+Grahmann issued an apology to the Kos victims when this settlement was announced, saying, "To the victims and their families, I once again want to apologize on behalf of the diocese.
 Based on what we know now, the decisions made concerning Rudy Kos were errors in human judgment.
 I regret very much what happened, and I am deeply sorry for your pain".

 Retirement and legacy

-On July 15, 2006, his 75th birthday, Grahmann offered Pope Benedict XVI his letter of resignation as bishop of the Diocese of Dallas, as required under canon law.
-The pope accepted his resignation on March 6, 2006.
+On July 15, 2006, his 75th birthday, Grahmann offered Pope Benedict XVI his letter of resignation as bishop of Dallas, as required under canon law.
+The pope accepted his resignation on March 6, 2007.

 Grahmann spent several years in Dallas, then moved to a retirement facility in San Antonio in 2012 when his health began to falter.
 Several hours after saying mass on the morning of August 14, 2018, Grahmann was transported to St. Luke Baptist Hospital in San Antonio, where he died during surgery.